 The relief and rehabilitation work that ensued involved several UN agencies and government and non-governmental organizations.

-United Nations Development Programme (UNDP) – Orissa Hub, supported the Government focal points to coordinate with various agencies working during this period to appropriately target the resources flowing in by building and facilitating use of databases on disaster damages, needs and gap analysis through the United Nations Information Technology Services (UNITeS).
+United Nations Development Programme (UNDP) – Orissa Hub supported the Government focal points to coordinate with various agencies working during this period to appropriately target the resources flowing in by building and facilitating the use of databases on disaster damages, needs and gap analysis through the United Nations Information Technology Services (UNITeS).

 While Orissa was yet to recover from the shock of the unprecedented natural disaster, the State was face to face with yet another natural calamity of vast magnitude, that is, the floods of July 2001.

-This was again a unique case of extending the ICTs to the masses through organic growth of institutions.
+This was again a unique case of extending the ICTs to the masses through the organic growth of institutions.

 Likewise, in partnership with different departments of the Government of Orissa, 73 ICT kiosks/telecenters in 12 districts have been established, which are currently being hosted by Women Self Help Groups/ Panchayats (Local Government)/ NGOs/ CBOs/ Youth Clubs.
 These centres are managed by the Community IT Volunteers paid through user charges collected and managed by local hosts.
 ICT Facilitators posted at the district level supervise the Community IT Volunteers and provide a link between the communities and the various district line departments for content and services.

 Consolidation of such a diverse set of ICT kiosks/telecenters was imminent given the constraints of ending original projects and expansion of scope.
 Subsequently, these telecenters were brought under one brand umbrella of ‘Aamagaon Soochna Kendra (ASK)’ [My villages’ information centre] to deliver equitable information and services to rural masses.